salacija/clojure-shop/resources/docs/docs.md

 #### Why are you seeing this page?

-The `home-routes` handler in the `clojure-shop.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.
+The `home-routes` handler in the `test-mysql.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.